Tgopal00/Google-Data-Analytics-Bellabeat-Case-Study/README.md

   - LOW - The data was collected in 2016, which means this dataset is over 7 years old.
 - **Cited**
   - LOW - The data was collected by Amazon Mechanical Turk, a third party provider.
 While the dataset was made available through [Mobius](https://www.kaggle.com/arashnic), and is expected to be updated annually, the dataset is still outdated.

+Overall, the dataset is considered to be of poor quality and most likely will not be useful in producing strong recommendations for the company.

 ### 2d.
 Final Selection of Data Files
+Fifteen files were excluded from the proceeding steps.

+**Reasons for excluding 15 files include:**
+- Some files did not seem useful in answering the business objectives
+- Some files had data on minute-level output which would be difficult to analyze
+- Some of the data found in multiple files (e.g. dailyCalories, dailySteps) were found combined in a single file (e.g. dailyActivities), so the file which had data separated into multiple files were not needed
+- Some files were inconsistent and did not include data on all of the fitbit users.
+For example, the weightLogInfo file contained data on only 8 users.

+Four files were considered for the proceeding steps.

+**Final Data Selection**
+1. dailyActivity_merged.csv
+2. hourlyCalories_merged.csv
+3. hourlySteps_merged.csv
+4. sleepDay_merged.csv

+## STEP 3: PROCESS
+### 3a.
+Initial Cleaning in Excel
+### 3b.
+Further Cleaning in MySQL